May 13, 2021

 The most common vegetable dye used in rug weaving is indigo.
 Indigo gets extracted from the fermented leaves of the indigo plant.
 The larkspur plant's flowers, stems, and leaves can also get boiled to produce larkspur.
 You can also get rare yellow shades from Saffron flowers.

-How to clean a Persian rug
+How to Clean a Persian Rug

 No one fancies the idea of having a grubby Persian rug in their living room.
 A Persian rug can only bring beauty and comfort to any area of your house if it is clean.